owiwamasa/nets-lineup-builder/README.md

 ### 2) Lineup Shot Chart

-- Data taken from NBA Stats API
+- Data taken from NBA Shots DB
 - Includes over 7,000 shots taken by Nets' players during the 2021-22 Regular Season
 - Calculates Points per Shot Attempt for selected players in lineup (within a given location on the court)
 - Displays Points per Shot Attempt data using D3 and D3-hexbin JavaScript libraries